hardin47/website/Math58/Notes/04-InfNum.md

 The key to understanding ANOVA is to breaking down the variability into two different pieces.
 The first is the variability within each separate group.
 Sometimes it is referred to as the variability of the residuals (left over after the groups are formed).
 The second is the variability across the different groups.

-**mean square error**
+**mean square treatment**
-The mean square error (MSE) of ANOVA is the pooled sample variance, a measure of the variability within groups.
+The mean square treatment of ANOVA represents variation among the means of the treatment groups as compared to the overall mean.
+It should be similar to error mean square if the population means are equal.

 $$
 \begin{align*}
 MST &= \frac{\sum_{i=1}^I n_i (\overline{x}_i - \overline{x})^2}{I-1}\\